-Completing the FAFSA is the first step to getting scholarships, grants, work-study and student loans.
-It only takes about 20-30 minutes, but it's totally worth it.
+Completing the FAFSA helps you get scholarships, grants, work-study and student loans.
+It only takes about 20 minutes, but it's totally worth it.

 The earlier you complete the FAFSA, the better chance you have of maximizing your awards.
-If you're starting classes in the summer or fall, you need to complete the FAFSA ASAP.
+Start getting the money you need for college — complete the FAFSA ASAP.

 Start by going to FAFSA.gov.
 Make sure you have these 4 things handy: